 Want to read this post later?
 Pin it on your Pinterest board!

-There are several ways going to Jiufen from Taipei.
-Besides calling an Uber, which is a viable but more expensive option, there are two ways of getting to Jiufen by public transportation.
+There are several ways to go to Jiufen from Taipei.
+Besides calling an Uber, which is a viable but more expensive option, there are 3 ways of getting to Jiufen by public transportation:

-Perhaps the easiest way getting to Jiufen from Taipei is to take a direct bus from Taipei city centre to Jiufen.
+The easiest way to get to Jiufen from Taipei is to take a direct bus 1062 from Taipei city centre to Jiufen.
 Taking a direct form of transportation can take out all the headaches of figuring out where to transfer, bus schedule, etc.

 - Time: 60 minutes +